YPO Expedition Chapter

 🏨 Gran Hotel Nagari, Vigo

-Walk to Pontevedra12.6 miles
+Walk to Pontevedra

 Our longest day on the trail.
 Arrive in the beautiful medieval city of Pontevedra and check into the historic Parador.